Home Page > Supplementary Information > Radio Electronic Token Block

 |Fig. 1: RETB Crossing Loop Layout.|

 A reflectorised distant board, together with an associated AWS permanent magnet, is provided on each approach to a loop.
-AWS cancelling indicators are installed for moves in the opposite direction, except in Scotland.
+AWS cancelling indicators were installed for movements in the opposite direction, except in Scotland, where these were removed from RETB routes in 1985.
 At the end of each loop is a stop board worded "Stop - Obtain token and permission to proceed".
 On the Cambrian Lines, both ends of every loop were provided with a stop board and subsequently the Scottish schemes were similarly equipped.
 'Loop clear' markers are installed on the single line at a full train length beyond the loop points.

 |Fig. 2: Token Exchange Point at a station between crossing loops.|